How Outdoor Conditions Affect Brass and Copper Pipes?

 Average Copper Pipe Lifespan

-- 40-50 years under moderately violent conditions.
+- 40-50 years in moderately aggressive conditions.

 Acidic water or soil contamination corrosion can, however, shorten life.